mhmdsharafeddine/EECE490Project/README.md

 |                    | NL bending energy median     |                           |                           |                     |                           |
 |                    | NL bending energy min        |                           |                           |                     |                           |
 |                    | NL bending energy max        |                           |                           |                     |                           |

+## Data exploration

+The dataset was explored to understand its structure, feature behavior, and class balance.
+An initial analysis showed that non-flare events dominate the data, leading to class imbalance.
+To handle this, flare strengths were grouped into four main categories (0, C, M, and X), with potential rebalancing through SMOTE in later stages.

+Feature variance, correlation, and mutual information analyses helped identify the most relevant predictors for solar flare classification.
+High-variance and strongly correlated features were found to carry the most information about flare strength, confirming that the dataset provides a strong foundation for model training.

+Further details and visualizations are available in the EECE490ProjectData.ipynb notebook.